 Local Cayucos resident Scott Robinson contacted DeckTech, Inc. to assess

-issues with his tile deck coatings and chronic leak issues.
+tile deck coatings and chronic leak issues.

 As usual, a typical day at DeckTech, Inc. begins with multiple calls by

 potential customers looking for solutions to correct their leaky deck

 issues.
 Local resident Scott Robinson contacted the office after seeing

 DeckTech, Inc., crews working at neighbors home for several weeks.
 Scott